JamsRepos/NexusNation-Bot-Cogs/README.md

-# Nexus Red-discord Bot Cogs
+# NexusNation-Bot-Cogs
+A compilation of RedBot Discord Cogs which were used within the NexusNation community.

 **Role Reminder** • Notifies & messages users when they lose their Top Donator, VIP or VIP+ role